 After an answer has been filed by the adverse party, the court will schedule your case for a pretrial conference.
 At the pretrial conference, the parties and their counsel appear before the judge and discuss the issues of the case, as well as the steps that are necessary in order to prepare the case for trial.
 During the pretrial conference, the judge may offer assistance to resolve outstanding issues.

 Most divorce cases do resolve themselves by agreement; however, should the case proceed to trial, the trial itself will likely occur nine to 18 months after the date of the filing for the divorce.
 The timing of the trial will depend upon the county in which you file the complaint.

 Contact An Attorney For Help Moving Through The Process

-For more information, contact an attorney at our firm.
 From our office in Dublin, we represent clients in divorce cases involving complex property division and support issues throughout the Columbus metro area and central Ohio.